folio-org/mod-ncip/README.md

 ### Required Configurations:
 1) NCIP properties: most of these are the settings required for the NCIP services to work.
 See explanation above in the 'preparation' section of this README file.
 ### Optional Configurations
 2) XC NCIP Toolkit properties:  While there are examples of these properties below YOU DO NOT HAVE TO SET THEM.
-The NCIP module will use values.
+The NCIP module will use default values.
 You can override them in mod-configuration if you need to.

 #### NCIP Properties